inespancorbo/Web-Applications/Mushrooms-Binary-Class/README.md

-# Streamlit Dashboards for Binary Classification on Mushroom Data
+# Binary Classification on Mushroom Data Set

 ## Edible or poisonous? 🍄🍴